Lost, stray or noisy animals

 Contact WIRES on 1300 WIRES (1300 094 737) or Taronga Western Plains Zoo Wildlife Hospital.

-Resolving a barking dog issue can be a lengthy process and requires the cooperation of the complainant and the dog's owner.
-Council cannot remove the dog from the premises.
-We will work with both parties to improve the situation and utilise regulatory tools available under the Companion Animals Act where required to improve the outcome.
+Resolving a barking dog (PDF 206.2KB) issue can be a lengthy process and requires the cooperation of the complainant and the dog's owner.
+Council cannot remove a dog from a premises.
+We will work with both parties to improve the situation utilising regulatory tools available under the Companion Animals Act where required to improve the outcome.

 What you can do: